notnick2/Ruredu/README.md

 # RUREDU

-The "I Have No Idea What I'm Doing" Educational Platform 📚🤷‍♂️

-An open-source platform to share PDF notes for educational institutions because sharing is caring! 😄
+An open-source platform to share PDF notes for educational institutions because sharing is caring!

 ## Run Locally